 God has a purpose for each one of our lives and the pursuit of righteousness is what keeps us ready to be used by Him, for His purpose, in His time, in His way.
 The captives are waiting for their release.
 Will you be faithful so that God can use you to change someone’s heart today?

 But you must remain faithful to those things you have been taught.
 You know they are true, for you know you can trust those who taught you.
 You have been taught the holy Scriptures from childhood, and they have given you the wisdom to receive the salvation that comes by trusting in Christ Jesus.
 All Scripture is inspired by God and is useful to teach us what is true and to make us realize what is wrong in our lives.
-It corrects us when we are wrong and teaches us to do what is right.
+It corrects us when we are wrong and teach us to do what is right.
 God uses it to prepare and equip his people to do every good work. – 2 Timothy 3:14-17

 I love this scripture because it reminds me of the change that takes place in me each morning as I sit down with my Bible and my cup of coffee and spend precious time with my God.
-I am changed each day by His words I read on the page and by the words I hear Him gently whisper.
+I am changed each day by His words I read on the page and His words I hear Him gently whisper.
 I don’t have to trust in my own ability to live a holy life but I can trust in Jesus to make changes in my heart and in my mind.

 When I read a verse or passage that convicts me, I have a choice.
 I can say, “That’s me.
 I’m sinful and I mess this up every day.
 That’s just what I do.”
 Or I can say, “Lord, you know I need your help in this area.
 Teach me to do the right thing.
 Prepare me and equip me for every good thing you want to use me for today.”
 I use grace not as an excuse or explanation for my sin, but as the power to clean me up and make me a “utensil for honorable use.”

 It is believed that this is the last letter Paul ever wrote.
-He speaks again of persecution, something he is experiencing first hand as he sits in a Roman prison cell, waiting for what is certain to come – a death sentence from Emperor Nero.
+He speaks again of persecution, something he is experiencing first hand as he sits in a Roman prison cell waiting for what is certain to come – a death sentence from Emperor Nero.

 So never be ashamed to tell others about our Lord…With the strength God gives you, be ready to suffer with me for the sake of the Good News…Yes, and everyone who wants to live a godly life in Christ Jesus will suffer persecution…But you should keep a clear mind in every situation.
 Don’t be afraid of suffering for the Lord.
 Work at telling the Good News, and full carry out the ministry God has given you. – 2 Timothy 1:8; 3:12; 4:5

-He puts in one sentence a summary of how he looks back at his life – a testimony that I pray I can give at the end of my life.
+He puts in one sentence a summary of how he looks back at his life – a testimony that I pray I can give at the end of my life:

 I have fought the good fight, I have finished the race, and I have remained faithful. – 2 Timothy 4:7